 The more you travel, it doesn’t mean the more comfortable you are.
 It doesn’t mean you won’t get robbed or forget something.
 Every trip is different.

-No matter the experience level, travelers needs to be alert and vigilent with their surroundings and things.
+No matter the experience level, travelers needs to be alert, cautious and vigilant with their surroundings and things.

 Every new place is still outside the comfort zone….that’s why its new!